UniversalDependencies/docs/_hy/pos/VERB.md

 Armenian verbs can take the following morphological forms:

-- Infinitive (this is the citation form),
-- Gerundive (shares properties of verbs and nouns),
+- Infinitive (this is the citation form that shares properties of verbs and nouns),
 - Finite verb (indicative, imperative, subjunctive and conditional forms; necessitative is constructed periphrastically, connegative forms),
 - Resultative, processual, imperfective, future-I, perfect participles (used to construct (secondary) complex tenses and moods),
 - Converb (also called adverbial participle).